GastonZalba/ol-elevation-parser/README.md

 # OpenLayers Elevation Parser

-Sample Features and retrieve parsed elevation data from Open Layers sources (TileWMS, TileImage, XYZ), using raster grayscale (float) or rgb (Terrarium, Mapbox or custom processings) elevation models.
+Sample geometries and retrieve parsed elevation data from Open Layers sources (TileWMS, TileImage, XYZ), using raster grayscale (float) or rgb ([Terrarium](https://www.mapzen.com/blog/terrain-tile-service/), [Mapbox](https://docs.mapbox.com/data/tilesets/guides/access-elevation-data) or custom processings) elevation models as source.
+Use this to create elevation profiles and/or volume calculations.

 Tested with OpenLayers version 6.

+## How it works

+ol-elevation-parser supports Points, LineStrings and Polygons.
+Each of these geometries is processed diferently:

+-   `Points`: in this case, there is no further processing, the coordinates of each point are consulted according to the configured method (see [calculateZMethod](#calculateZMethod)) and the same supplied coordinates are returned with the z value embedded.
+-   `LineStrings`: here it's necessary to resample the geometry to assemble the profile, and make requests only of those sampled points.
+The greater the number of samples (see [samples](#samples)), the longer it will take, but the better the quality of the profile will be.
+In the the sampling, the length of that line is divided into x number of parts to obtain the coordinates of each of the extremes.
+Then, the vertices of the geometry are also added to those sampled coordinates.
+-   `Polygons`: two different samples are made:
+    -   on the one hand, the contour of the polygon, to which the same procedure as the LineStrings is applied.
+This contour is useful to obtain the base level that borders the area, which allows the volume of the polygon to be calculated later.
+    -   on the other hand, the area.
+To calculate this, a sampling is done in the form of a grid (see [sampleSizeArea](#sampleSizeArea), from which an interior point is obtained.
+Each of those points is requested.
+The greater the number of samples, the longer it will take, but the greater the accuracy of the calculation.

 ## Usage